luisrodrigar/psc-sne/README.md

-# t-sne-polysphere
+# Poly-spherical-Cauchy-SNE

-Master Thesis about the procedure t-Stochastic Neighbor Embedding and its application on the Polysphere
+Master Thesis about the procedure t-Stochastic Neighbor Embedding and its application on the polysphere.

 ## Introduction